gdm413229/swwmgz_m/README.md

 Unlike its previous incarnation in SWWM Platinum, this one doesn't have such an obscene pre-fire delay, so it's much easier to land a shot.

+### Purokonylum Crystal

+Additional ammo charge for the Ynykron Artifact.
+These don't spawn, so you'll have to get more ammo by finding additional weapon pickups (at least until the store is implemented).

 ---